Bläck Fööss: Band members

 Willy Schnitzler left the band in 2005 after arthritis of the hand rendered him unable to play.
+He died because of a car accident in 2019.
 He was succeeded by Andreas Wegener.
 In January 2017 Singer Kafi Biermann and founding member Peter Schütten left the band and were succeeded by Mirko Bäumer and Pit Hupperten.
-Hanz Thodam replaced bass player Hartmut Priess after the band's traditional New Years Eve concert of 2018.
+Hanz Thodam replaced bass player Hartmut Priess after the band's traditional New Year's Eve concert of 2018.